 Pushing the frontier of development tooling and environment for Scala and JVM ecosystems

 As you implement your DX strategy, you should regularly review and analyze these metrics to assess the impact of your efforts and identify areas where you can make improvements.
-This can involve making small tweaks to your environment or processes or implementing more significant changes to your workflow or technology stack.
+This can involve making small tweaks to your environment or processes, or implementing more significant changes to your workflow or technology stack.

 In some cases, these changes may require upgrading key solutions or making fundamental changes to your workflow or architecture.
 These can be daunting for an already stretched and busy development team., However, by focusing on the areas that will have the greatest impact and prioritizing your efforts, you can successfully navigate these challenges and improve the overall developer experience.